 If you wanted to know about Francoise Hardy, you had to ask people across the Atlantic – and her fans were legion.

-She recorded a prodigious amount – and still records to this day.
-But her live performances from the early days of her career are not that common.
+She recorded a prodigious amount but her live performances from the early days of her career are not that common.
 Particularly her radio appearances which, for whatever reason, have not been easily available over the years, even via the French Culture site INA.
 So it was difficult to get an idea of what Francoise Hardy sounded like in concert, rather than relying on her studio albums, to get an idea of what audiences were responding so well to.

 So I ran across this series of radio appearances, which are excerpts of longer concerts that she performed at l’Olympia in Paris between 1963 and 1965.
 So far, there are about 4 of them – it would be wonderful if there were more.
 And from the sounds of it, these were recorded by someone who was a fan who recorded them off the radio (sadly, not FM).
 One wonders where the original tapes are, if they have indeed survived.
 Whatever technical drawbacks there are, they offer a tantalizing glimpse into an artist before an audience, responding to that audience; giving a no-safety-net performance – and doing it wonderfully well.